department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/research/conversation-guide.md

 *Participant should be on Edit State for any field*

-- Now if you could return to your overall personal information to continue to update your preferences.
+- (If not already on the main page) Now if you could return to your overall personal information to continue to update your preferences.

-- Next, could you show me what you would click on next to update your Pronouns?
+- Next, could you show me what you would click on next to update your [Pronouns/name of field]?

-- (When Edit State appears) How does this information meet your expectations?
+- (When Edit State appears) How does the information you see here meet your expectations?
 How does it not meet your expectations?

-- Once again I want to mention that all of the eventual answers have been pre-selected, so though you can make different choices, what you see later will possibly something different that has already been filled in.

 - Are there any answers you'd want to use that you don't see listed here?

-- Now, let's consider if you wanted to add an answer you do not see listed here.
-Could you show me what you would click on?

-- And how does this information meet your expectations?
-How does it not meet your expectations?
+- Once again I want to mention that all of the answers have been pre-selected, so though you can make different choices, what you see later will possibly be something different that what you have chosen.

 - Now, could you show me how you would complete this update?

 **Things to watch for:**

-- Does the participant navigate to a section other than what appears next in the order?

 - Does the participant understand the selection terminology?

+- Does the participant note any options that are not listed?

 - Does the participant have any questions regarding the input field for an answer not listed?